uv-genai/llm-setonix/vllm-distributed.md

 It is also possible to download a model to a local directory by specifying `--local-dir` on the command line.

-If you do not download the model, it will downloaded when `vllm` is executed.
+If you do not download the model, it will be downloaded when `vllm` is executed.

 ## 4. Run llvm on any node.